Wednesday, January 27, 2010

 7. Let the shame be the perpetrator's and share our story with others.
 It helps others to know where to turn for help.
 It also helps educate others around us on the helplessness of a dependent child and the damage caused by abuse.

-8. Create a home in which all family members feel safe, loved, and respected.
+8. Create a home where all family members feel safe, loved, and respected.
 Allow children to have a voice.

 9. Get help and support from counselors and organizations if any of your children are ever sexually abused by someone.
-Don't let family or friend connections stop you from getting your child and yourself help.
+Don't let family or friend connections stop you from getting help from your child and yourself.

-10. Carry phone numbers of help agencies in your purse, so that you'll be able to give the information to someone who is hurting.
+10. Carry the phone numbers of help agencies in your purse so that you can give the information to someone who is hurting.

 11. Pray for the children who are being abused.

 12. Follow the promptings of the Holy Spirit.
-Someday your obedience may allow God to use you to change a child's life.
+Your obedience may allow God to use you to change a child's life someday.

 We are former victims.
 We understand the pain.
 We are no longer helpless.
 We can help to whatever extent God urges.